firedranzer/sofa/applications/plugins/PSL/README.md

 The language is defined as a sofa Plugin named PSL which is currently it is only available in the PSL development branch.

-It makes use of the H-JSON parser available at: http://hjson.org/

-Hjson installation :
+In order to use the H-JSON syntax you need to install H-JSON parser available at: http://hjson.org/ Hjson installation :
 ```shell
 git clone https://github.com/hjson/hjson-py.git